mattmili/FAB/README.md

 Reviewr is an easy to use Android application that displays reviews of your favorite books!

 ## How we built it
-Android, Flask, Microsoft Oxford Image Recognition API, iDreamBooks API
+Android, Flask, Heroku, Microsoft Oxford Image Recognition API, iDreamBooks API